 Students shall not suffer any academic penalty that is a direct result of classes not held due to an inclement weather event or campus closing at the campus where the missed class was scheduled.

 To ensure compliance with the federal definition of the credit hour (APS 1200.40), instructors are expected to make up missed class time using recorded lectures, assignments, readings, instructional materials, or other alternative forms of instruction.
-Online classes will continue as scheduled.
+Asynchronous online classes will continue as scheduled.

 Early Dismissal - In the event of an “Early Dismissal,” the University will cease all on campus academic classes and regular business operations at a publicly announced time.
 In such an event, all remaining on campus day and evening classes will be cancelled after the specified time.